-Although you have a baby who adamantly resists nursing, getting your baby to the breast is possible, but with due time and patience.
+Although you have a baby who adamantly resists nursing, getting your baby to the breast is possible but with due time and patience.
 The following techniques have proven helpful for babies refusing the breast.

 - Feed the baby.
 A baby who is getting the right number of calories and nutrition is best able to learn how to nurse.
 The first choice for what to feed a non-nursing baby is the mother’s own milk.
 The second choice is banked milk from another mother and the third choice is infant formula.
-However, talk to the doctor before deciding to feed anything other than mother’s breast milk.
+However, talk to the doctor before deciding to feed anything other than the mother’s breast milk.

 - Maintain milk supply.
 If a mother’s milk supply is being maintained with an appropriate frequency and amount of milk expression, more time is available for her baby to learn to nurse.
-Moreover, baby’s efforts will be better rewarded (with more milk).
+Moreover, the baby’s efforts will be better rewarded (with more milk).

 - Very careful, supportive positioning can be very helpful when your baby is having problems breastfeeding.
 For example, a cross-cradle hold or modified football hold can be useful.
-Make sure the baby’s head is at a higher level than the rest of their body.
+Make sure the baby’s head is at a higher level than the rest of the body.

 - If your baby is tolerating it, then work on latching for up to 10 minutes or so.
 If your baby is getting upset, then go with shorter sessions.
 It is not a good idea to keep trying for more than about 10 minutes.
 The baby will be tired and latching will be harder.
 There is a risk of your baby developing an aversion to the breast if you persist too much.

-- You continue to offer expressed mother’s milk, banked milk, formula or solids (if your baby is old enough) for short times, but gradually get closer and closer to the nursing position, skin-to-skin, etc.
+- You continue to offer expressed mother’s milk, banked milk, formula, or solids (if your baby is old enough) for short times, but gradually get closer and closer to the nursing position, skin to skin, etc.

 - Offer the breast often.
 Try breastfeeding in your baby’s favorite place, in their favorite position, in the bath, while walking around, while lying down, with your baby upright, with your baby flat on their back, in their sleep, just as they are waking and any time they look as if they might be interested or any other way you can think of (anytime and anywhere).

-There are a few reasons that a newborn baby may not be eating enough such as a tongue-tie, blocked nose, stomach flu, illness or being born prematurely.
+There are a few reasons that a newborn baby may not be eating enough such as a tongue-tie, blocked nose, stomach flu, illness, or being born prematurely.
 However, regardless of the reason, if your newborn isn’t feeding normally, you should call their doctor, especially if your baby is sleepy and dull.
-This can be a sign of illness, infection or low blood sugar.
+This can be a sign of illness, infection, or low blood sugar.
 Infants dehydrate easily and not eating can quickly turn into a medical issue.
 Generally, they shouldn’t go without feeding for longer than five hours for the first 12 weeks.

 An infant is solely dependent on milk and this single food has to supply the nutritional needs for rapid growth and development that an infant undergoes during that time.
-Breast milk is tailored for infants and provides all the nutrients and fluids they need during the first six months of life.
+Breast milk is tailored for infants and provides all the nutrients and fluids they need during the first 6 months of life.
 It makes sense to feed babies with breast milk for the following reasons.